top of page

 Papers and Conferences

-Garton, Rachel. (accepted, planned in 2023).
+Garton, Rachel.
+(2023).
 Literacy Development for Language Revitalization: Exploring Literacy Processing in the Endangered Language Context.
-14th International Workshop on Writing Systems and Literacy.
-Rome, Italy.
+Paper presented at the 14th International Workshop on Writing Systems and Literacy.
+Temple University: Rome, Italy.

 Garton, Rachel; Dale, Merrion; Roy, L. Somi & Basumatary, Prafulla.
 (2022).
 Endangered Languages in the Digital Public Sphere: A case study of the writing systems of Boro and Manipuri.
 To be presented at the Grapholinguistics in the 21st Century Conference, Palaiseau, France.
 Proceedings to follow.